Gross–Pitaevskii equation: Healing length

+quantum pressure and the interaction energy:

-The healing length gives the shortest distance over which the wavefunction can change.
-It must be much smaller than any length scale in the solution of the single-particle wavefunction.
+The healing length must be much smaller than any length scale in the solution of the single-particle wavefunction.
 The healing length also determines the size of vortices that can form in a superfluid.
-It's the distance over which the wavefunction recovers from zero in the center of the vortex to the value in the bulk of the superfluid (hence the name "healing" length).
+It is the distance over which the wavefunction recovers from zero in the center of the vortex to the value in the bulk of the superfluid (hence the name "healing" length).

 Variational solutions

 In systems where an exact analytical solution may not be feasible, one can make a variational approximation.
 The basic idea is to make a variational ansatz for the wavefunction with free parameters, plug it into the free energy, and minimize the energy with respect to the free parameters.

 Numerical solutions

 Several numerical methods, such as the split-step Crank–Nicolson and Fourier spectral methods, have been used for solving GPE.
 There are also different Fortran and C programs for its solution for the contact interaction and long-range dipolar interaction.